Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 ## Using SpiraPlan with JIRA
 Now that all the mappings are done, you are now ready to use the integration.

 Once the data sync service starts, at first any incidents created in SpiraPlan for the specified products will be imported into JIRA and any existing issues in JIRA get loaded into SpiraPlan as either incidents or requirements (depending on your configuration).
+Please note that links between Jira issues will be imported as Requirements associations.

 !!! info "Checking the logs"
     At this point we recommend checking the event log for any errors or useful messages.